 The Company classifies shipping and handling costs billed to customers as revenue and the related costs incurred as a component of cost of goods sold.

 Advertising Costs

 The Company expenses advertising costs when incurred.
-Advertising expense was \$6 million in fiscal 2017, and \$5 million in each of fiscal 2016 and 2015.
+Advertising expense was \$6 million in fiscal 2018 and 2017, and \$5 million in fiscal 2016.

 Share-Based Compensation